 How to make it

-You can easily make these kind of Zoom meeting fun icebreaker games via the image choice slide-type on AhaSlides.
+You can easily make this kind of icebreaker game for meetings via the image choice slide type on AhaSlides.
 Simply fill out 3 – 10 image options, either by uploading them from your computer or choosing from the integrated image and GIF libraries.
 In the settings, untick the box labelled ‘this question has the correct answer(s)’ and you’re good to go.

 Ice Breaker #3: Hello, From…

 Another simple one here.
 Hello, from….
-Let everyone have their say about their hometown or where they’re living right now.
+Let everyone have their say about their hometown or where they live.

 How to make it